muhdarifrawi/20240909-obsidian-folder/Trent/To-Dos.md

+- [x] Send follow up email to Gerald
-- [ ] Send follow up email to Gerald
+- [ ] Send follow up email to Kelvin.
+Arrange a time to call him back with the proposal.
+Is he okay with opening up a company to go around the TIPP
 - [ ] Read on how to make Rubrics for UI/UX course
 - [ ] Complete Java labs
 - [ ] Complete checking of Labs and Lecture notes for Networking Module